Kai-46/VisSatSatelliteStereo/README.md

 # VisSat Satellite Stereo

+## Note: this repo is not actively maintained; I've been trying to build a new full-stack satellite stereo pipelines in computer vision style: [SatelliteSfM](https://github.com/Kai-46/SatelliteSfM).

 ## Introduction
 This is the python interface for VISion-based SATellite stereo (VisSat) that is backed by [our adapted COLMAP](https://github.com/Kai-46/ColmapForSatelliteStereo.git).
 You can run both SfM and MVS on a set of satellite images.